 It's because poor dental health can lead to a lot of health problems not only limited to the mouth but also other parts of the body, such as the heart, liver, and kidneys.

 Rather disappointingly, it is estimated that a majority of dogs (about 80%) over the age of 3 have some form of dental or gum diseases, and the main cause is a lack of dental care provided on a regular basis by their dog parents.

 To give you a clearer picture as to how serious canine dental problems are among dogs of all breeds, look at these figures: Tooth extraction was the number 3 reason for surgery in dogs in the year 2009, while the number one reason for pet health insurance claims in 2010 was periodontal disease.

 Giving good and regular dental care to our dogs not only helps prevent dental and other health problems, it can also save us money in the long run since veterinary dental treatment is not cheap!

 If you are looking for information on canine dental care, you have come to the right place!
 This page looks at the following topics:

 As mentioned above, canine dental problems can have various adverse health effects on the whole dog.
 Visit this page to read more on this topic.

 Plaque is formed when debris (such as food particles) trapped along the gumline is not removed.
 Plaque can easily harden to become tartar in a matter of days.
-Therefore, to prevent plaque from turning into tartar, it is imperative that we brush our dogs' teeth, preferably every day, but at least 4-5 times a week.
+So, to prevent plaque from turning into tartar, we should brush our dogs' teeth preferably every day, but at least 4-5 times a week.

 If your dog suffers from teeth or gum problems, she will show some of the following signs: